mjordan/islandora_workbench_docs/docs/ignoring_csv_rows_and_columns.md

 ## Using CSV row ranges

+Workbench allows you to specify a range of contiguous CSV rows to either include or exclude during processing.

+### Specifying rows to process

 In `create` and `update` tasks, you can use the `csv_start_row` and `csv_stop_row` configuration settings to tell Workbench to only process a specific subset of input CSV records.
 These settings apply when using text CSV, Google Sheets, or Excel input files.
 Each setting takes as its value a row number (ignoring the header row).
 For example, row number 2 is the second row of data after the CSV header row.
 Below are some example configurations.

 Process CSV rows 10 to the end of the CSV file (ignoring rows 1-9):